wp-plugins/testimonials-widget/readme.txt

 = Testimonials Widget Premium Doesn't Work For You? =

 No problem, get a 100% refund and keep the software.
 Your license for support and updates will be revoked though.

+= General Information =

+More than one testimonials shortcode or widget instance can be displayed at a time on a page.
+Additionally, with shortcodes and theme functions, you can display a short or long list or rotation of testimonials anywhere you need.

+Through categories and tagging, you can create organizational structures.
+Using categories for products, projects and services you can then apply tagging for further classification.

+As an example, create a **Portfolio** category and then use tags to identify _web_, _magazine_, _media_, _public_, _enterprise_, or other niches.
+Then configure the Testimonial instance to show only **Portfolio** testimonials with the _public_ and _enterprise_ tags.
+In another Testimonial instance, you can also select only **Portfolio** testimonials, but then allow _web_ and _media_ tags.

+For easy custom styling, each testimonial widget has its own CSS class identifier.

+Widgets display content sans `wpautop` formatting.
+This means there's no forced paragraph breaks unless the content specifically contains them.
+If needed, you can enable `wpautop` via the "Keep whitespace?" option.

+The single testimonial view supports image, author, title, location, email, company and URL details with optional Review schema.

 = Shortcodes =